emdiet/popl/README.md

 ## How it works

-1) `init` creates a virtual environment called `.venv` (your "node_modules") and a `plp.json` (your "package.json") file in the current directory
+1) `init` creates a virtual environment called `.venv` (your "node_modules") and a `popl.json` (your "package.json") file in the current directory
-2) `install` installs the package into the `.venv` virtual environment, and adds it to the `plp.json` file, and uses the standard `requirements.txt` as your lock file, meaning your pip friends or your docker build or whatever can just use that if they don't want to use plp.
+2) `install` installs the package into the `.venv` virtual environment, and adds it to the `popl.json` file, and uses the standard `requirements.txt` as your lock file, meaning your pip friends or your docker build or whatever can just use that if they don't want to use popl.
 3) `run` ensures that the script is run in the `.venv` virtual environment.

 ## Notes on: requirements.txt

-`install` will honor the requirements.txt file if it exists, even if the dependencies are not in plp.py. plp will still properly install everything in the appropriate virtual environment, so you can use plp with your existing projects.
+`install` will honor the requirements.txt file if it exists, even if the dependencies are not in popl.py. popl will still properly install everything in the appropriate virtual environment, so you can use popl with your existing projects.

-## Notes on: plp.json
+## Notes on: popl.json

-`plp.json` is where your core dependencies could live, if you wanted to reinstall the project.
+`popl.json` is where your core dependencies could live, if you wanted to reinstall the project.
 It's like a lightweight version of the `package.json` file.
 You can ignore it if you want, and use the requirements.txt to port your dependencies.
 It might be useful however if you want to clean your dependencies at some point.

 ## Notes on: Using this collabortively with git:

 add `.venv` to your `.gitignore` file

-your buddies can just work with the requirements.txt file if they don't want to use plp.
+your buddies can just work with the requirements.txt file if they don't want to use popl.

 ## Notes on: uninstalling everything

-just delete the project directory. packages might still temporarily reside in the *python download cache* (https://pip.pypa.io/en/stable/topics/caching/) (could be cleaned with `pip cache purge` (note: pip, not plp!)), but it should expire on its own.
+just delete the project directory. packages might still temporarily reside in the *python download cache* (https://pip.pypa.io/en/stable/topics/caching/) (could be cleaned with `pip cache purge` (note: pip, not popl!)), but it should expire on its own.

 ## Dependencies